 The State of Kansas provides Medicaid coverage (called KanCare) automatically to all disabled recipients of SSI.

-In addition, Kansas pays an additional monthly amount (called a state supplement) to disabled adults who live in Medicaid nursing homes or other Medicaid facilities.
-Individuals receive $62 per month; couples receive $124 per month.
+Kansas pays an additional monthly amount (called a state supplement) to disabled adults who qualify for SSI and live in Medicaid nursing homes or other Medicaid facilities.
+Individuals receive an extra $32 per month; couples receive an extra $64 per month.
 The Kansas Department of Health and Environment, Division of Healthcare Finances, administers the state supplement.

 Kansas's main advocacy and assistance organization for the disabled is: